Mo Chara: Legal issues

 Mo Chara was charged in the UK in May 2025 with a terrorism-related offence under the Terrorism Act 2006 for allegedly waving a Hezbollah flag at a concert in London in November 2024.
 He denied the charges, saying the flag was thrown on the stage, and that he does not support Hezbollah.
 Mo Chara and the group stated that they "do not, and have never, supported Hamas or Hezbollah", condemned all attacks on civilians, and alleged footage was "deliberately taken out of all context" as part of a "coordinated smear campaign" over their criticism of "the ongoing genocide against the Palestinian people".

 The offence carries up to six months' imprisonment or a fine and a district judge, not a jury, will decide the case.
 He appeared at Westminster Magistrates' Court on 18 June 2025, and was released on unconditional bail, set to return for a further hearing on 20 August 2025.
 Following the court appearance, UK Prime Minister Keir Starmer told The Sun that he did not consider Kneecap's planned performance at the Glastonbury Festival on 28 June to be appropriate, citing the seriousness of the charge and the ongoing legal proceedings.
 The band responded "You know what's 'not appropriate' Keir?
 Arming a fucking genocide.
 Fuck The Sun and solidarity with Palestine Action".

 He returned to court on 20 August 2025, where his defence argued the charge was brought too late, as he was formally charged on 22 May 2025, one day after the six-month statutory limit.
 The prosecution contended that the charge was made on 21 May, within the time limit.
 He requested and was granted an Irish interpreter, despite his ability to speak English fluently.
 The case was adjourned, with a decision scheduled for 26 September 2025.
 He then greeted supporters who had gathered outside to thank them, and said in English, "While we’re here, genocide is taking place in Palestine.
 Free Palestine!"

 Chief Magistrate Paul Goldspring ruled on 26 September 2025 that the court had no jurisdiction to try the charge.
 He declared it "unlawful" and "null" because the Crown Prosecution Service had missed the deadline by a day to get required approvals from the Director of Public Prosecutions and the Attorney General for England and Wales.
-The prosecution said they were reviewing the decision and could appeal it.
 Northern Ireland First Minister Michelle O'Neill supported the ruling, describing the charges as an "attempt to silence" the band's speaking out against the "genocide in Gaza".
+The prosecution appealed the dismissal to the High Court of Justice, which rejected the appeal in March 2026.